sahib/misc/performance/2_cpu.rst

 * More debug symbols, functions, lookup tables and instructions make the binary bigger.
 * A process needs *at least* as much memory as the binary size (*Caveat:* only the first one)
 * The bigger the binary, the longer the startup time.
-Important for shortlived processes (scripts!)
+Important for shortlived processes/bootup (scripts!)
 * CPUs have separate caches for code instructions.
 If your program is so fat that that the caches get evicted while jumping between two functions, then you pay with performance.

+.. class:: small

-*Yo binary is so fat, you see it on Google Earth!* 🌍
+    »*Yo binary is so fat, you see it on Google Earth!* 🌍«

 .. note::